 The entire world would change once this happens.
 Even a single line of code and one possible scenario, when combined with infinite machine intelligence, can create something that can change everything!
 The future of AI and ML is going to be much different than what Sci-Fis can even demonstrate now.

 It would be hard to predict just how it’s going to play out because we still have a lot of work ahead of us and there are a lot more unknown variables on the table.
 Infinite machine intelligence is but inevitably going to be the future of AI and ML.

 Possibility of the creation of infinite machine intelligence

 - First and foremost, it all depends on the amount of effort we put in and the progression of AI and ML.
 Once we have enough research, it’s possible to make a highly-intelligent machine that will be able to advance at near-infinite speeds.

 - The internet offers a huge data storage place – while today it may not be as big as we would like it to be, there is still space for us to store all the information required for this machine to learn and build more advanced algorithms.

-- It would be difficult to limit such intelligence into a machine.
-We need to make sure that it does not persuade us to "bring it into physical life" with its intelligence.
+- It would be difficult to limit such intelligence to a machine.
+We need to make sure that it does not persuade us to “bring it into physical life” with its intelligence.